Adopt the Climate Smart Communities Pledge

 Any New York town, city, village or county can join Climate Smart Communities, without cost.
 To join:

 - Adopt the Climate Smart Communities Pledge.
 Formally adopting the Climate Smart Communities Pledge initiates a community's commitment to GHG emission reduction and climate adaptation.
 The Climate Smart Communities Pledge includes all the elements of a successful local climate program.
 By reducing GHG emissions and preparing for a changing climate, local climate programs protect public health and safety, and support a secure economic future.
 Local legislative bodies can adopt the pledge as it appears on this website, or can add their own legislative findings or pledge elements.

 - Inform DEC that your community has adopted the pledge.
-Mail an executed, certified copy of the resolution to: Office of Climate Change, NYS DEC, 625 Broadway, Eighth Floor, Albany, NY.
+Mail an executed, certified copy of the resolution to: Office of Climate Change, NYS DEC, 625 Broadway, Ninth Floor, Albany, NY.
 12233-1030, Attention Climate Smart Communities.
 Or email an electronic copy of the pledge to firstname.lastname@example.org.
 Within a few weeks, your executive will receive a letter confirming the community's inclusion in the Climate Smart Communities program.
-As a Climate Smart Community, you will be placed on our email list to receive notification of grant opportunities, presentations and training, and other items of interest.

 - Sign up for the Climate Smart Communities Listserv.
 You will receive notification of funding opportunities, educational webinars and other important information and opportunities.